comsechq/sql-prune/README.md

 Veryfying which date should be kept or pruned is a tedious task.

-To make it easier, we have modified an [SVG visualiser](http://bl.ocks.org/mbostock/4063318) to render the output of the unit tests into familiar calendar view.
+To make it easier, we have modified an [SVG visualiser](http://bl.ocks.org/mbostock/4063318) to render the output of the unit tests into a familiar calendar view.

 After you run the unit tests in `PruneServiceTest`, open `Calendar.html` in a modern web browser.